nginxinc/nginx-gateway-fabric/docs/proposals/README.md

 Before creating an issue or Enhancement Proposal, open an idea on [GitHub discussion](https://github.com/nginxinc/nginx-kubernetes-gateway/discussions/new?category=ideas).
-Describe the feature you would like, any use cases you have, and other relevant details.
+Describe the enhancement you would like, any use cases you have, and other relevant details.
 Beginning with a discussion allows you to get feedback from the maintainers and the community before you invest time in writing an Enhancement Proposal.

 ### 2. Create an Issue

-If there is consensus on the discussion post that the feature is important and should be included in the roadmap, a maintainer will ask you to [open an issue](https://github.com/nginxinc/nginx-kubernetes-gateway/issues/new?assignees=&labels=proposal&projects=&template=enhancement.md&title=) on GitHub.
+If there is consensus on the discussion post that the enhancement is important and should be included in the roadmap, a maintainer will ask you to [open an issue](https://github.com/nginxinc/nginx-kubernetes-gateway/issues/new?assignees=&labels=proposal&projects=&template=enhancement.md&title=) on GitHub.

 ### 3. Agree on the Goals (Provisional)

-The first version of your Enhancement Proposal should include a summary of the feature and sections addressing the " Goals" and "Non-Goals".
+The first version of your Enhancement Proposal should include a summary of the enhancement and sections addressing the " Goals" and "Non-Goals".
 The purpose of this initial Enhancement Proposal is to achieve consensus on the objectives before filling out the details of implementation.
 Once this version of the Enhancement Proposal is approved, designate it as "Provisional".